 So writing ‘old skool’ slows me down just enough to pick up my speed.
 It calms my soul.
-It helps to take away the sharp edges of life and it is a good therapy for me to get a grip on my brains.
+It helps to take away the sharp edges of life and it is a good therapy for me to get a grip on my brain.

-Maybe that explains why my handwriting for the more important stuff is square and not round: it gives me boundaries, it helps me to think of solutions, it makes me very introvert, the world can come to an end without me noticing it when I’m writing, and it is very detailed.
+Maybe that explains why my handwriting for the more important stuff is square and not round: it gives me boundaries, it helps me to think of solutions, it makes me very introverted, the world can come to an end without me noticing it when I’m writing, and it is very detailed.

 How about your handwriting?